 Not necessarily.
 However, most F-1 or J-1 students will find it advantageous to obtain Practical Training or Academic Training to begin working as soon as they are offered the job since cap subject employment may not start until October 1st, and since H-1B employment may not be possible due to the cap.

 Certain, but not all, J-1 Exchange Visitors may be subject to a Two-Year Home Country Physical Presence Requirement and are not eligible for the H-1B status until the requirement has been satisfied or waived by the USCIS based on a recommendation from the U.S. Department of State.
-If this two-year requirement does not apply, you are eligible for H-1B status.
+If this two-year requirement does not apply, you are eligible for H-1B status if you meet other eligibility requirements.
 If you are uncertain as to whether this requirement applies to you, consult with a BIO Adviser.

-Yes, it is possible for an employer to apply for the H-1B on your behalf while you are residing outside of the U.S. Once approved, you would obtain the H-1B entry visa stamp at an American Consulate and enter the U.S. in that status.
+Yes, it is possible for an employer to apply for the H-1B on your behalf while you are residing outside of the U.S. Once approved, you would obtain the H-1B visa stamp at an U.S. Embassy/Consulate and enter the U.S. in that status.

 An H-1B approval is employer-specific.
 It permits an H-1B status holder to work only for the employer that filed the petition.
 If you decide to change employers, the new employer must apply for the H-1B on your behalf.
 Consult with an immigration attorney if you are planning to terminate your employment or learn that your employment is being terminated.
 The H-1B is also position-specific.
 Therefore, if your H 1B employer wishes to significantly change your job duties or other conditions of employment after securing approval of your H-1B petition, the employer is required to submit an amended petition to the USCIS.
 In both of these cases, under certain conditions, you MAY be eligible to be paid in the new position after the employer has received the USCIS receipt notice for the H-1B petition (this is called "H-1B portability").